 Diabetes is one of the most common conditions you will come across as a nurse and carries with it many complications and considerations.
 When considering nursing diagnoses for diabetes, you must understand and take these complications into account.

 A nursing binder is so important.
 This one tool can keep you organized in nursing school and help you locate all your notes quickly.
 This is how to put together the best one.
 Every nursing student needs a nursing binder.
 It’s where you keep all your notes organized in one place.
 Read these essential tips and you’ll have one all the other students envy.
 What is A Nursing Binder?
 A nursing binder is an essential item in surviving nursing school.
-It keeps all your notes, handouts, …
+It keeps all your notes, handouts, and lose worksheets in one place so they never get lost.
+Seriously, these things …

 There are some nurses who think that after they graduate from nursing school that the time for education has passed.
 They devalue the continuing education (CE) credits that they are required to complete (by their facility or their state).
 But, perhaps if they looked at CEs a little differently, there would not be such a great resent for this valuable tool in nursing practice.